 You earn 3 Ultimate Rewards per $1 on dining purchases and 3x points on travel (immediately after earning the $300 travel credit).
 Cardholders earn 1x points on all other non-bonus spending.

 Chase is offering special Sapphire coronavirus benefits that add more value to local purchases during this time when we aren’t traveling often, if at all.
-For instance, Chase automatically applies the $300 travel credit to grocery store and gas station purchases from June 1, 2020, to December 31, 2020.
+For instance, Chase automatically applies the $300 travel credit to grocery store and gas station through June 30, 2021.

 Your Ultimate Rewards and Chase Sapphire Reserve can still be more valuable when transferring to airlines and redeeming.
 But, you may need to wait until more flights are available.
 Until then, the coronavirus benefits still make it easier to offset the $550 annual fee.